ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/1-Home.md

 5.)
 If after your searches you still cannot find your issue, make a help post in #poti-help on our discord and we will get to it as soon as possible!
 :::danger

-## DO NOT ASK THE OPENMW OR OTHER DISCORDS FOR HELP
+## DO NOT ASK USERS IN THE BALDUR'S GATE 3 OR OTHER DISCORDS FOR HELP

 Please source all help to our discord alone.
-Even if you think that your question relates to your installation of OpenMW itself, please bring it into our discord.
+Even if you think that your question relates to your installation of Baldur's Gate 3 itself, please bring it into our discord.
 :::